tom-f-oconnell/qmk_firmware/README.md

 ```

 I forget if I explicitly configured the bootloader at one point, such that it is showing
-up at `USBasp` in the output of the command above.
+up as `USBasp` in the output of the command above.

 ### More information